 Filing an Insurance Claim After a Bus Accident

-Filing an insurance claim is simple enough, but insurance companies make sure that this step is simple so that you do not immediately think that you need the help of an attorney.
+Filing an insurance claim is simple enough, but insurance companies make sure that this step is simple so that you do not immediately think that you need the help of a personal injury attorney.
 The reality, though, is much different and more complicated.
 When an insurance company handles a claim, the adjuster assigned to the case is researching all of the details of the case, but not on behalf of the victim; instead, they are looking for every possible way to save the insurance company as much money as they can.

 When you are working with an attorney from the moment you submit a claim, you can be confident that there is someone taking steps to ensure that regardless of how the insurance company attempts to arbitrarily limit your award, there is a rebuttal for why you deserve more.
 When you are focusing on recovering from your injuries, the last thing that you should need to be focusing on is advocating for yourself against a company motivated to pay you less.